Sensing-Dev/doc/versioned_docs/version-v24.01.04/tutorials/cpp/set-device-info.md

 # Access and Set Device Info

-In this tutorial, we learn how to set device informatin with Aravis API.
+In this tutorial, we learn how to set device information with Aravis API.

 ## Prerequisite